dosarudaniel/keng-tests/cloud/ixia-c-dpdk-aws/README.md

-# Ixia-c traffic engine single test subnet setup on Amazon Web Services with DPDK
+# Ixia-c traffic engine deployment on Amazon Web Services with DPDK

 ## Overview
 This is a public cloud lab where [Ixia-c](https://github.com/open-traffic-generator/ixia-c) has two traffic ports connected within a single subnet of an AWS VPC.